 Beginner/Intermediate near Buena Vista – Rafting down a remote canyon, Browns Canyon National Monument offers you a great family trip that is not as difficult as The Numbers but still offers plenty of fun and memories.
 It’s considered one of the best sections to whitewater raft in the world, having a perfect balance of calamity and exciting, non-stop rapids.

 Some of the best rapids are provided here, such as Zoom Flume, Big Drop, and the Toilet Bowl.
 It’s great for first-timers and you can find trips from three hours to six hours.
-Exciting and usually family-friendly, this section of the river passes by the 14,000 foot Collegiate Peaks.
+Exciting and usually family-friendly, this section of the river passes by the 14,000-foot Collegiate Peaks.

 3. Bighorn Sheep Canyon

-Beginner/Intermediate near Cañon City – If nature and wildlife is what you’re looking for, Bighorn Sheep Canyon is for you.
+Beginner/Intermediate near Cañon City – If nature and wildlife are what you’re looking for, Bighorn Sheep Canyon is for you.
 Rafting through Colorado’s San Isabel National Forest, there’s a good chance of seeing Bighorn Sheep on this stretch.
 It’s a mix of mild to moderate whitewater, located between Salida and Cañon City.

 4. Royal Gorge

 Advanced near Cañon City – Raft through a canyon with granite walls over 1,000 feet, floating through waves so large that you get soaked from head to toe.
-The Royal Gorge is rated one of the top 10 whitewater rafting trips in the country, thanks to its large walls, exciting rapids and the world’s highest suspension bridge at over 1,100 feet high.
+The Royal Gorge is rated one of the top 10 whitewater rafting trips in the country, thanks to its large walls, exciting rapids, and the world’s highest suspension bridge at over 1,100 feet high.

 About the Author: American Adventure Expedition has been rafting the Arkansas for over 20 years.
 They have two riverside outposts, one in Buena Vista and the other at Royal Gorge.
 Check out their website today.